RussellCanfield/razor-mf-example/README.md

 ```

 Module federation server side in Razor can be tricky since you want to prevent the module fetching again client side.
 This can be further enhanced.

+## Running the app

+- yarn start for remote1
+- yarn start:prod for shell
+- dotnet run for the Razor application